CPG PHOTOGRAPHY. The Great War Debate at Rushcliffe School, Nottingham, 14.11.2018

 In 2019 I co-curated along with Dr Katherine Ebury (Sheffield) and Amnesty International, a special film series (of 4 films) titled ‘Taking Lives: Art, Activism and the Death Penalty on Screen’ at Showroom Cinema, Sheffield.
 I introduced and led a discussion on the film La Veuve de Saint-Pierre.

-In November 2018 I was invited to be a panellist for The Great War Debate organised by the Department of Education at Nottingham.
+In November 2018 I was invited to be a panellist for The Great War Debate organised by the UK Department of Education at Nottingham.
 The panel was chaired by Mark Urban (BBC Newsnight) and the theme of the panel was ‘First World War medicine, surgery and treatment’.

 In 2017 I was invited to delivered a public lecture at Nottingham Deaf Society by the Nottingham Women’s History Group.
 My lecture was attended by over thirty people—members of both the societies and local residents, and was simultaneously translated into BSL.
 The title of my talk was “Healing and Containment as Service: Nurses of the First World War at Home and Abroad”.